aspose-cells/Aspose.Cells-API-References/english/go-cpp/ShapePath/CubicBezierTo/_index.md

 ## CubicBezierTo function

 Appends a cubic Bézier curve to the current figure.
-The starting point is the end point of the current figure.
+The starting point is the end point of the current figure.Unit: Pixel.

 ```go